Santander 123 Lite alternatives

 If you have the 123 Lite account, you don’t have to do anything – it’ll happen automatically.
 Remember the account isn’t being closed, it’s just being transferred into an Everyday account.
 This means there’s no impact on your credit score, your account number will not change, and there’s no need to worry about existing payments in and out stopping.

 However keeping the Everyday account won’t benefit you at all.
 It’s just a bog standard current account with no perks.
-So it might be wise to change it
+So it might be wise to change it.

-123 Lite vs Edge v Edge Lite
+Santander Edge or Edge Lite

 You can choose to upgrade your account to one of the Edge accounts.
 These are similar but not as good.
 For a start they cost more.
 The Edge is £3 a month and the Edge up is £5 a month.